meierluk/mcb/README.md

 # mcb
-Development of R functions to perform multiple comparison with the best in linear or generalized linear models.
+Development of R functions to perform multiple comparison with the best (mcb) in linear or generalized linear models.